leny/atom-pane-manager/README.md

 ## Keybindings

-With the success of Atom, it's really difficult to choose keybindings that will not enter in conflict whit anyone else's packages, so I have removed the default keystrokes and let the keymap empty to let you set your own keybindings.
+With the success of Atom, it's really difficult to choose keybindings that will not enter in conflict whit anyone else's packages, so I have removed the default keystrokes and left the keymap empty to let you set your own keybindings.

 See [keymaps/pane-manager.cson](https://github.com/leny/atom-pane-manager/blob/master/keymaps/pane-manager.cson) for suggestions.